bbdavidbb/procollab/README.md

 # ProCollab: A website for university students to work on projects together

-A hackathon project for Open Water Accelerator.
+A hackathon project for [https://openwatervc.com/](Open Water Accelerator)

 ## Available Scripts/How to run